Juan Manuel Fangio: Juan Manuel Fangio Motorsport Museum

-Decreased health and death
+Health decline and death

-The former racer's health deteriorated in the last decades of his life.
+Fangio's health deteriorated in the last decades of his life.
 In December 1970, he suffered a serious heart attack and in 1981, after exhibiting a Mercedes-Benz 300 SLR in Dubai, he had another heart attack.
 The following year he was subjected to a surgical intervention in which the renowned Cardiologist Doctor René Favaloro implanted five bypass.

-In the late 1980s he was diagnosed with chronic kidney failure and in 1992, he underwent surgery to remove a benign tumor from his kidneys.
+In the late 1980s, Fangio was diagnosed with chronic kidney failure and in 1992, he underwent surgery to remove a benign tumor from his kidneys.
 He suffered an intestinal infection in 1993 in Stuttgart, for which he had to be hospitalized.
 At the end of that year he had to be admitted again for fifteen days to the Mater Dei Clinic due to blood hypercalcemia.
 In his last years he had to undergo three weekly sessions of dialysis by Doctor Roque Sala at the same time that he began with a progressive loss of consciousness and motor problems derived from his previous pathologies.
 After an emergency hospitalization in January 1995, he confined himself to his home in Palermo Viejo, where he continued with treatment and abandoned practically all his public appearances.

-On 14 July 1995, he suffered from respiratory failure with excess phlegm that led to his admission to the Mater Dei Clinic, where he was diagnosed with bronchopneumonia.
-One day later he had a respiratory crisis and his diagnosis worsened on 16 July when he suffered a decompensation in his state of health that until then had remained stable.
+On 14 July 1995, Fangio suffered from respiratory failure with excess phlegm that led to his admission to the Mater Dei Clinic, where he was diagnosed with bronchopneumonia.
+One day later he had a respiratory crisis and his diagnosis worsened on 16 July when he suffered a deterioration in his state of health that until then had remained stable.
 Fangio died on 17 July 1995 at 84 years old at 4:10 AM UTC-3 in Buenos Aires.